J-Me: Notable work

 He became one of the leaders of the growing underground subculture of Myanmar, including graffiti artists and political activists.
 One of J-Me's English-language songs, titled "Burn 'Em Up", gives a shout-out not only to US artists Fabolous, Ryan Leslie and Nas but also to the city of Bangkok, a growing centre in Southeast Asia that promotes international hip-hop.

 Departure and comeback

-In 2014, J-Me took a break form the hip hop scene.
+In 2014, J-Me took a break from the hip hop scene.
 He was struggling with addiction and cycling through relapses and rehab.
 In an interview with the Myanmar Times in 2018, J-Me, then 33, discussed his absence and changes in his lifestyle.
 During his retreat, he had given up using, drinking, and smoking, and became an born-again Christian.

 J-Me's album A Mwe Sar A Mwe Khan, which means "Inheritance", is about his personal story and transformation.
 It was produced by Sun Music Production and released across Myanmar on 26 May 2018.